This post has been featured on http://www.baeldung.com/java-weekly-236.

 One choice I wouldn’t recommend is to store the binary artifacts in the SCM.

-This “how to” post covers configuring Maven and setting up an AWS S3 bucket to store deployed Java artifacts.
+This “how to” post covers configuring Maven and setting up an AWS S3 bucket to store Java artifacts.

 2. SETUP AWS S3 BUCKET